openedx/edx-documentation/en_us/xblock-tutorial/source/overview/introduction.rst

 XBlocks for Developers
 ***********************

-Developers can select from functionality developed by the openedX community by installing an XBlock on their instance of openedX.
+Developers can select from functionality developed by the Open edX community by installing an XBlock on their instance of Open edX.
 Developers can integrate new or propriety functionality for use in XBlock runtimes by developing a new XBlock using the supported XBlock API.